 Rise 360 Accessibility Conformance Report

 We want to empower all learners to have accessible, compelling, and enjoyable e-learning experiences.
 With that goal in mind, we built Rise 360 to support Web Content Accessibility Guidelines (WCAG), as described in this report.
-We continue to refine Rise 360 so the courses you create go beyond technical compliance with these guidelines to become truly accessible to everyone.
-Keep an eye on our feature roadmap for all the latest enhancements in development.
+We continue to refine Rise 360 so the courses you create go beyond technical conformance with these guidelines to become truly accessible to everyone.
+Keep an eye on our Feature Roadmap and our What’s New page for all the latest enhancements.

 Need a PDF version of this report?
 Download it here.